I made a mistake

 I fail to understand why it’s the responsibility of the state to accommodate people who can’t afford to live there.

-To whatever degree I’ve oversimplified the issues to capture the fundamentals — it’s nowhere near what America does to overcomplicate them.
+To whatever degree I’ve simplified the issues to capture the fundamentals — it’s nowhere near what America does to overcomplicate them.

 Problem solving and ascertaining the truth takes work.